distributed-ledger-technology/tinkering-mode-this-and-that/README.md

 # Volatility Farming - VoFarm

-A peer 2 peer approach to increase price stability and to reduce price manipulation by exploiting non-fundamentals-based volatility.
+A peer 2 peer approach to increase price stability and to reduce price manipulation by exploiting non-fundamentals-based volatility while leveraging and optimizing Uniswap V3.

 ## Assumptions
 1. A high percentage of the average volatility is induced by manipulation - not fundamentals
 2. Manual and individual trading does not add much value to society, nature, culture and the well-being of individuals
 3. So called "retail traders" loose money to those who have the power to manipulate markets in classical trading infrastructures
-4. Introducing "**flexible** concentrated capital" is worth the effort due to layer 2 scaling solutions like Arbitrum
+4. Introducing "**flexible** concentrated capital" is economically more reasonable now due to layer 2 scaling solutions like Arbitrum
 5. Volatility Farming at scale has the potential to increase price stability by exploiting non-fundamentals based volatility
-6. VoFarm Pools - leveraging Uniswap V3 - can bring the algo- trading community ([hummingbot](https://hummingbot.io/), [coinrule](https://coinrule.com/), ...) to a new level
+6. VoFarm Pools - leveraging Uniswap V3 - can bring the algo- trading community ([hummingbot](https://hummingbot.io/), [coinrule](https://coinrule.com/), ...) to a new level (benefitting from volatility AND trading volume)
 7. It is a good idea to increase freedom for individuals as more than 51 % of individuals are fair and reasonable people

 ## How the VoFarm Works